CletBoudehenn/Sonar_Arduino/README.md

 ![Python version](https://img.shields.io/pypi/pyversions/pynmea2.svg?style=flat)

 ## Installation
-The use of these programs requires the installation of the following python libraries
+The use of these programs requires the installation of the following python libraries :

+* numpy
+* pynmea2
+* math
+* json
+* sklearn

 the "pynmea2" package available via this link : https://github.com/Knio/pynmea2